Fairness Evaluation and Inference Level Mitigation in LLMs: Result and Analysis

 \section{Result and Analysis}

-In the Table~\ref{multiturn-results} results show without any intervention, both Mistral and DeepSeek carry a high level of bias across languages and dialogue tasks.
+In the Table~\ref{multiturn-results}, the results show without any intervention, both Mistral and DeepSeek carry a high level of bias across languages and dialogue tasks.
 Simple fixes like prompt engineering or output filtering help a little but don’t fully solve the problem, while methods such as steering vectors ensembles, and pruning improve things but often lost semantics and coherence with dialogue relevance.

-Our proposed Dynamic Neurons Masking stands out by consistently bringing the bias scores down across all languages in PCT-SingleTurn and across all task types in FairMT-MultiTurn.
+Our proposed Dynamic Neurons Masking stands out by consistently bringing the bias scores down across all languages in PCT and BBQ and across all task types in FairMT, and $F^2$ bench in MultiTurn.
 Our framework not only reduces bias more effectively but also works reliably in complex, real dialogue situations.
 In the baseline, the effective bias score rises steadily with each turn, indicating that bias accumulates as the conversation continues.

+Whereas, Table~\ref{multiturn-results} demonstrates consistent bias reduction across all evaluated languages, with the largest improvements in challenging cases such as Sindhi and Pashto, resulting in more stable and reliable responses across multilingual settings.
 In contrast, the mitigated curve grows more slowly, demonstrating that masking effectively dampens bias propagation across turns.
 The shaded region represents the extent of bias reduction achieved by masking, clearly showing that the method consistently lowers bias throughout the dialogue.
-This highlights the effectiveness of masking in reducing bias carry-over while maintaining dialogue progression as shown in ~\ref{fig:baseline_vs_mitigated}.
+This highlights the effectiveness of masking in reducing bias carry-over while maintaining dialogue progression as shown in Figure~\ref{fig:baseline_vs_mitigated}.
 This illustrates how the model learned and remembered and how the knowledge remained intact; the model remembers knowledge that evolves over successive dialogue turns.
 Starting from a relatively low value at the first turn, the score rises steadily with each additional turn, showing that the model retains more information from previous context as the conversation progresses.
 The shaded confidence interval indicates that while there is some variation across conversations, the overall trend is consistent: memory carry-over strengthens over time.
 In Figure~\ref{fig:memoryscore}, the pattern highlights both the benefit of improved contextual consistency and the potential drawback of increased bias persistence in longer dialogues.